 I’ve been writing about home design and bathrooms for over a decade now.
 On the front line, as it were.
 Being in this position has allowed me to witness some truly innovative and utterly brilliant new design choices that follow the ethos contemporary consumerism preaches.

-Baths are often overlooked in favour of showers due to their convenience, but there are hundreds of great designs out there.
-What style or shape of the bath you choose comes down to a number of factors, namely the size and layout of your bathroom, the motif you’re going for and price.
+Baths are often overlooked in favor of showers due to their convenience, but there are hundreds of great designs out there.
+What style or shape of the bath you choose comes down to many factors, namely the size and layout of your bathroom, the motif you’re going for and price.

-For people with plenty of space, freestanding baths really act as the centrepiece that holds a bathroom together.
+For people with plenty of space, freestanding baths act as the centerpiece that holds a bathroom together.
 They come in contemporary styles and shapes such as bowl baths and slipper baths, or more traditional designs like roll tops complete with feet or the more common square-shaped tubs.

 There are also specially designed baths to incorporate shower kits.
 A good example of this is p-shaped baths.
 These are similar to common straight baths but bulge out to the side at one end to provide more space for showering.
 P-shaped baths are a great solution for those with smaller bathrooms to have both a bath and a shower in one discrete unit.

-Bath tubs also come in a variety of materials nowadays, each with their own properties.
+Bathtubs also come in a variety of materials nowadays, each with their properties.
 The most common material for baths to be made from is acrylic, which is lightweight, flexible to work with and relatively inexpensive to produce.
-Other common materials for tubs include steel, which is long lasting and durable, and stone, which is extremely hardy and resistant to damage.
+Other common materials for tubs include steel, which is long-lasting and durable, and stone, which is extremely hardy and resistant to damage.

 Thermostatic Mixer Showers & Taps